-Students who take doctoral courses can expect to learn the newest research and studies on education.
+Students who take doctoral courses can expect to learn about the newest research and studies in education.
 It is the highest level of in-depth learning, providing students with a skill set that will help them pursue new responsibilities.
 Quality control, research analysis, strategic planning, assessment techniques, and data management are some of the many skills that a doctoral degree in education will provide.

 Generally speaking, it takes an individual about four to five years to become a teacher.
 This timeline represents the time required to complete the minimum qualification for the teaching profession at an elementary, middle school, or high school level.

 Depending on the level and type of career they want, teachers should also prepare for additional years of study if they plan to earn an advanced degree, such as an MAT or a doctorate degree in education.
 The doctoral degree takes several years to obtain, as opposed to a master’s degree, which takes up to three years.
 The time to complete a doctorate in education can also depend on how long the student takes to complete their dissertation, or research project, which the student must also defend before a panel.